CrowCpp/Crow/docs/guides/streaming.md

 While a provider request is pending, Crow reads the connection to detect peer closure and retains bytes for later pipelined requests without parsing them.
-Retained input is limited to Crow's current HTTP parser header limit, whose compile-time default is `CROW_HTTP_MAX_HEADER_SIZE`; exceeding that limit aborts the transfer and closes the connection.
-After clean completion, Crow parses the saved bytes on the connection executor in arrival order before starting another socket read.
+Retained input is limited to Crow's current HTTP parser header limit, whose compile-time default is `CROW_HTTP_MAX_HEADER_SIZE`.
+Exceeding that limit while the provider is pending aborts the transfer and closes the connection.
+If a terminal result is already pending, Crow finishes that response cleanly and then closes the connection.
+After clean completion without overflow, Crow parses the saved bytes on the connection executor in arrival order before starting another socket read.
 An aborted or failed transfer closes the connection and discards the retained input.
 A peer closure while the provider is pending ends the